 - What challenges have people faced while migrating to and from the Midwest?
 How have different groups survived and resisted discrimination and forced migration?

 Indigenous people moved across the region’s waterways and trade routes for thousands of years before European presence on the continent and for centuries afterward.
+On the right is an except from a Pottawatomie creation story asserting their origins in the Great Lakes region.
 The settlement of Europeans in the eastern Great Lakes region in the seventeenth and eighteenth centuries sparked wars and displacement that rippled inland.
 Indigenous groups throughout the Midwest maintained cultural and political structures though these disruptions and incorporated European traders into kinship networks and economic systems.
 The fur trade also influenced where and how people lived as Indigenous groups navigated waterways, seasons, and land to secure animal pelts and exchange goods at trading posts.

 In the nineteenth century and beyond, Euro-American settlers and the United States government began to displace Indigenous peoples in the Midwest more systematically and violently.
 This process of violently replacing an Indigenous group with outside colonists is called settler colonialism.
 Although Indigenous groups experienced this forced migration differently, displacement in the region followed a broad pattern.
 First, the United States government used treaties and war to force Indigenous people off their land.
 Next, railroad companies purchased land from the United States government at a low price and built tracks ahead of settler demand.
 Then, Euro-American settlers purchased land from the government or the railroad at low prices, often grow crops for eastern markets.